 I also do book formatting and first level editing.
-All you need to do is contact me by email and I’ll work with you to convert your file into a working book format for CreateSpace and Amazon KDP.
+All you need to do is contact me by email and I’ll work with you to convert your file into a working book format for Amazon KDP (Kindle Direct Publishing – formerly CreateSpace).

 MARTIN VON CANNON:

 Martin wanted a fresh design for one of his earlier book so we collaborated for a redesign.
 While he liked his first cover, it focused more on the setting rather than the main character.
 Using a model in my photography studio, I utilized green screen technologies and Adobe CC to transform the live figure into a workable superhero to the specs of Martin’s main character, The Guardian.
 The mask and gloves were added to the model using Photoshop through a series of layer, layer effects and the pen tool.
 You can find an amazing tutorial for this here.
 We agreed on the posterizing effect of the entire image, not caring for it on selected layers only, as it gave the cover a retro- superhero feel that appealed to Martin.

 I’ve been blessed with the opportunity to create covers for a wide range of genres and subjects; the cover for a poetry book is my latest work.

 The rhyme and meter of poetic forms as well as the style of free verse have always moved me.
 I enjoy how so much can be said with so little.
 To cover a poetry book, I believe the design must also say a great deal with very little.
 Composites and cluttered design make poetry feel heavy and overdone – at least to me.
 This cover was a simple wallpaper background given a green for the feel of calming serenity.
 The shapes balance each other while the fonts work together to stay simple but classy.